-Scientists are actively demonstrating the intrinsic efficacy of copper alloy "touch surfaces" to destroy a wide range of microorganisms that threaten public health.
+Scientists have demonstrated the intrinsic efficacy of copper alloy "touch surfaces" to destroy a wide range of microorganisms that threaten public health.

 While you may think that antiseptic wipes or sprays are necessary to kill germs, there's actually a metal that kills germs on contact — no cleaning supplies necessary.

-Believe it or not, the use of copper for health purposes dates all the way back to Ancient Egypt, and scientists today are still learning about the amazing benefits of copper.
-Here's what you need to know.
+Believe it or not, the use of copper for health purposes dates all the way back to Ancient Egypt.
+Scientists today are still learning about the amazing benefits of copper.
+Here's what you need to know: